 Non-alcoholic Fatty Liver Disease (NAFLD)

 The cause has a lot to do with diet.
 Mass consumption of soda products and cheap juice drinks is a primary component of this.
 One that I was not aware of though is industrial seed oils (corn, safflower, sunflower, etc.).
-Vegetable oils are heavily processed food substances so it comes as no surprise that they are turning out nowadays to be an unhealthy food source.
+Vegetable oils are heavily processed food substances, so it comes as no surprise that they are turning out to be an unhealthy food source.
 Saturated fats as found in butter, coconut oil or fish oils have not been found to promote NAFLD (you can explore more about saturated fats in this article on cholesterol).

 This is not a small problem even if you have never heard of it.
-Non-alcoholic Fatty Liver Disease effects around 30% of the population in industrialized nations.
+Non-alcoholic Fatty Liver Disease affects around 30% of the population in industrialized nations.
 This is troubling as it has been proposed that NAFLD is a contributor to the body’s insulin-resistance and can lead to diabetes among the many other problems that can crop up with having a fat, angry liver.

 Skewed Testosterone-Estrogen Ratios

 High estrogen-to-testosterone levels lead to an accumulation of fat.
-As fat cells are deposited, the groundwork for INDDM is laid, brick-by-brick, adipose cell-by-adipose cell.
+As fat cells are deposited, the groundwork for Type-2 Diabetes is laid, brick-by-brick, adipose cell-by-adipose cell.
 This is the primary way that our sex hormone mixture can affect the health in a big way.
 So lowering the levels of estrogen in the body and helping our testosterone levels return to a more balanced state is an essential mechanism for combating diabetes.

 Ways to bring balance to our sex hormones